AI Use Cases/Construction

 The AI Solution

 Revenue Institute builds a Construction-native flight risk engine that ingests real-time data from Procore timesheets, Viewpoint Vista payroll and labor records, Primavera P6 scheduling assignments, OSHA safety incident logs, and AIA billing cycle data to surface early departure signals specific to job site roles.
 The model learns patterns unique to Construction: it identifies when a superintendent's RFI response time deteriorates (burnout signal), when an estimator's bid accuracy drops after a project loss (confidence erosion), when a project manager's safety incident count spikes (stress indicator), or when a crew lead's hours spike during schedule compression (exhaustion risk).
-The system integrates with your existing HR workflows in Sage 300 Construction payroll systems and surfaces risk scores with 72-hour lead time - enough runway for targeted intervention before the resignation email arrives.
+The system integrates with your existing HR workflows in Sage 300 Construction payroll systems and surfaces rising risk scores early - the point is a conversation weeks before a resignation letter, not an exit interview after it.

 Automated Workflow Execution